jonromero/jonio_website/content/pages/about.md

 Knowing your "tool of the trade" really well is the first step in being in control of your life.
 And to tell you the truth I didn't even know what that meant until many years later when I decided to start my first company.

-## Revelation II: Work for noone
+## Revelation II: Work for no one

 My first company was building websites and eshops in Greece.
 Tons of work.
 Tons of fun.
-I am sure that there was noone else running a company while still studing Computer Science.
+I am sure that there was no one else running a company while still studing Computer Science.
 But it was getting a toll on me.
 I remember seeing the sunrise while I was still working on building a huge eshop and I thought "holy fuck, why I am doing this?".
 I had to find a way to have many customers and one product.
 I had to find a way to scale.

 ## Revelation III: Build to scale